Harry Powlett, 6th Duke of Bolton: Career

 Notwithstanding this incident, the Bolton influence proved irresistible, and he was promoted rear admiral on 4 June 1756 and vice admiral of the White on 14 February 1758.
 Feeling ran strongly against him, despite his promotions, and he never again received a naval command, even at the outbreak of the Seven Years' War in 1754.
-In 1756 supposedly Boscawen requested Powlett's appointment as his second-in-command but was refused by King George II, who shared in the general low opinion of Powlett.
+In 1756 Boscawen supposedly requested Powlett's appointment as his second-in-command but was refused by King George II, who shared in the general low opinion of Powlett.
 In 1761 he again changed constituencies, and was returned as MP for Winchester.

 Succeeds to dukedom

-As a lukewarm supporter of the government, he was intermittently at odds with George Grenville.
+As a lukewarm supporter of the government, Powlett was intermittently at odds with George Grenville.
 However, upon succeeding to the dukedom in July 1765 by his brother's suicide, he threw off his political connections and became a supporter of the crown alone.
 Bolton was sworn of the Privy Council on 10 December 1766.
 In 1767 he was given the sinecure post of Vice-Admiral of Dorset and Vice-Admiral of Hampshire (held by several Dukes of Bolton), and promoted to Admiral of the Blue on 18 October 1770 and Admiral of the White on 31 March 1775.

 In 1778 he went into opposition to the government over its handling of the American War of Independence, and joined Vice-Admiral Bristol in opposing the court-martial of Admiral Keppel.
 His political activity diminished after 1780, although in 1782 he was appointed Governor of the Isle of Wight and Lord Lieutenant of Hampshire.